-From March 2014, credit providers are able to record a late payment on your credit file when your payment is over 14 days late.
+With Comprehensive Credit Reporting (CCR), credit providers are able to record a late or missed payment on your credit file when your payment is over 14 days late.

 Only credit providers with an Australian credit licence can record late payments on your credit file.
 Late payments to telecommunications or utility providers are excluded.

 A late payment is less serious than a default and an occasional late payment on your credit file will not have a significant impact.

 Several occurrences or a pattern of late payments however, may be a sign of financial stress and may affect your risk profile and depending on the credit provider's lending criteria could limit your access to future credit.